 You might consider collecting an entire series such as JZH Alphabet trivets or prefer to collect by manufacturer, theme or shape.
 However you choose to collect, be sure to display your trivets where you can enjoy them everyday!

-♥ Click the header TRIVETOLOGY to return to the main blog screen.
+♥ Click the header TRIVETOLOGY to return to the home screen showing all blog posts.

 Getaways to the Authentic Florida